Code-switching: Use

-The earliest known use of the term code-switching in print was by Lucy Shepard Freeland in her 1951 book, Language of the Sierra Miwok, referring to the indigenous people of California.
-In the 1940s and the 1950s, many scholars considered code-switching to be a substandard use of language.
+The earliest known use of the term "code-switching" in print was published in 1953, in a chapter by Roman Jakobson in Results Conf.
+Anthropologists & Linguists, written with C. F. Voegelin, T. A. Sebeok, and C. Lévi-Strauss.
+He attributes the idea to linguist William Freeman Twaddell, inspired by "communication engineers".
+In the 1950s, many scholars considered code-switching to be a substandard use of language.
 Since the 1980s, however, most scholars have come to regard it as a normal, natural product of bilingual and multilingual language use.

+In popular usage and in sociolinguistic study, the term code-switching is frequently used to refer to switching among dialects, styles or registers.
+This form of switching is practiced, for example, by speakers of African American Vernacular English as they move from less formal to more formal settings.
+Such shifts, when performed by public figures such as politicians, are sometimes criticized as signaling inauthenticity or insincerity.

 The term "code-switching" is also used outside the field of linguistics.
+Informally, code-switching is sometimes used to refer to relatively stable informal mixtures of two languages, such as Spanglish, Taglish, or Hinglish.
 Some scholars of literature use the term to describe literary styles that include elements from more than one language, as in novels by Chinese-American, Anglo-Indian, or Latino writers.
-In popular usage, code-switching is sometimes used to refer to relatively stable informal mixtures of two languages, such as Spanglish, Taglish, or Hinglish.
-Both in popular usage and in sociolinguistic study, the name code-switching is sometimes used to refer to switching among dialects, styles or registers.
-This form of switching is practiced, for example, by speakers of African American Vernacular English as they move from less formal to more formal settings.
-Such shifts, when performed by public figures such as politicians, are sometimes criticized as signaling inauthenticity or insincerity.

-As switching between languages is exceedingly common and takes many forms, we can recognize code-switching more often as sentence alternation.
+As switching between languages is exceedingly common and takes many forms, code-switching can also be recognized as sentence alternation.
 A sentence may begin in one language, and finish in another.
 Or phrases from both languages may succeed each other in apparently random order.
 Such behavior can be explained only by postulating a range of linguistic or social factors such as the following: